 Other Academic Costs at the University of South Africa

-You might have your tuition fee ready for payment, but there are other things you would be paying for during your time at this university.
-These are additional costs at the University of South Africa that are just as important, and you might need to consider them to make your study easier.
-Some of these costs include.
+You might have your tuition fee ready for payment, but there are other things you may need to pay for during your time at this university.
+These additional costs at the University of South Africa are just as important, and you should consider them when planning your full study budget.
+Some of these costs include the following.

 Books and Miscellaneous Expenses